 - Boston Billiards Club Poker Room Review

-- Where to Play Poker in New England
+- Cash Poker Activity in New England

 Clearly Chasers has overcome the pre-opening concerns that its branding and logo (a happy fish) are insulting to its potential clientele.
 A lot of the better cash players in the area have made their way here.

 However, any poker room draws the gamblers.
-Along with the typical high hand promotions that fuel the active cash rooms in New Hampshire, at one of our tournament breaks Chasers had a single hand event, the No Chip Flip.
+Along with the typical high hand promotions that fuel the active cash rooms in New Hampshire, at one of our tournament breaks a few years ago Chasers had a single hand event, the No Chip Flip.
 In the No Chip Flip players buy in for $50 each.
 One Hold ’em hand is dealt and the top two hands win with the cash, after the house rake of course.
-Not our cup of tea, but the room was abuzz as it played out, and the house grabbed like $130 for 3 minutes of action.Chasers has made an impact on the New Hampshire poker scene, and is clearly here to stayClick To Tweet
+Not our cup of tea, but the room was abuzz as it played out, and the house grabbed about $130 for 3 minutes of action.Chasers has made an impact on the New Hampshire poker scene, and is clearly here to stayClick To Tweet

 Tournament Structure at Chasers Poker Room